Flo-Slv/pythonLocalHTTPserver/README.md

 # pythonLocalHTTPserver
-A basic local HTTP server in python
+A basic local HTTP server in python.

 To launch server:
 `python3 main.py`